Dustin231/python-ehub/README.md

-Getting Started Guide: E-hub Modeling Tool (Dev v5.4)
+Getting Started Guide: E-hub Modeling Tool (Build v2.0)
 ============

 This guide is intended to help new users get started with the e-hub modeling tool.
 This document is also located under the GitHub "docs" folder.